knutwalker/akka-stream-json/README.md

 at first, convert it to a string and then start to parse.
 With jawn, the json is incrementally parsed with each arriving data chunk, using directly the underlying ByteBuffers without conversion.
-After the first value is successfully decoded, the parser will stop to consume any further chunks.

 ## License